+Services to treat kidney disease

+Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime You pay \$0 for renal dialysis Prior Authorization may be required.

+You pay \$0 for kidney disease education

-What you must pay when you get Services that are covered for you these services sessions each year for sexually active adults at increased risk for STIs.
-We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
-Services to treat kidney disease Covered services include: \$0 copay for each Medicare-Kidney disease education services to teach kidney care and help members make informed decisions covered service. about their care.
-For members with stage IV chronic Prior Authorization is required. kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime. \$0 copay for each Medicare-• Outpatient dialysis treatments (including covered service. dialysis treatments when temporarily out of the service area, as explained in Chapter 3) Prior Authorization is required. • Inpatient dialysis treatments (if you are These services will be covered as described in the following sections: admitted as an inpatient to a hospital for special care) Please refer to Inpatient Hospital Care.
-Self-dialysis training (includes training for you \$0 copay for each Medicareand anyone helping you with your home covered service. dialysis treatments) Prior Authorization is required.
-Please refer to Durable Medical • Home dialysis equipment and supplies Equipment and Related Supplies. • Certain home support services (such as, when Please refer to Home Health necessary, visits by trained dialysis workers to Agency Care. check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) • Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+Services that are covered for you What you must pay when you get these services Services to treat kidney disease (continued) • Outpatient dialysis treatments (including dialysis treatments when temporarily out of the Prior Authorization may be required.
+Referral may be required. service area, as explained in Chapter 3) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
+Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," You pay \$0 see Chapter 12 of this booklet.
+Skilled nursing facilities are sometimes called "SNFs.")
+Prior Authorization may be required.
+Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+Referral may be required.

-Skilled nursing facility (SNF) care
+Skilled nursing facility (SNF) care (continued)